jackericson98/vorpy/README.md

 ## Description

-Vorpy is an open-source comprehensive 3D Voronoi network generator for 3D spheres.
-It is designed with simulated molecular analysis in mind.
-Vorpy processes time-stamps of simulations of molecules by samples a network of points equidistant from the surfaces of all neighboring atoms in the system.
-This results in a partitioning of the system atom by atom and a provides a set of atom to atom partitioning surfaces for analysis.
+Vorpy is a comprehensive Voronoi cell network generator for 3D spheres designed with simulated molecular dynamics (md) analysis in mind.
+It works by partitioning the space between simulated atoms and using these partitions to calculate volumes and surface areas of bodies and interfaces of interest (residue, protein/DNA, etc.).
+By probing inter-atomic partitions it is possible to better understand a number of features of simulated molecules ranging inter-atomic influence in different chemical bonds to the evolution of a protein-DNA complex.

-The general use case would be for analysis of simulated olecule files for volume, interface and void analysis.
-Once a frame is analyzed all of these data points can be deriven.
-For example, if a molecule is simulated in solution until it reaches a certain equilibrium, a frame can be processed through vorpy and tested for volume and voids.

-Created by Jack Ericson in collaboration with Georgia State University
+Created by Jack Ericson - Georgia State University

 ## Prerequisites

 - Dependencies: >= python 3.9
 - Instalation:
    Move to the vorpy directory in a shell or command prompt:
    ```
    cd PATH/TO/vorpy
    ```